build-trust/ockam-documentation/reference/command/identities.md

 ## Vaults

-Ockam [Identities](identities.md#identity) authenticate by cryptographically proving possession of specific secret keys.
+Ockam [<mark style="color:blue;">Identities</mark>](identities.md#identity) authenticate by cryptographically proving possession of specific secret keys.
 Ockam Vaults safely store these secret keys in cryptographic hardware and cloud key management systems.

 You can create a vault as follows:&#x20;